 In circulator pumps, the body acts as a housing that houses other pump components.
 This part is usually made of corrosion-resistant materials such as cast aluminum alloy, cast iron, or steel to withstand pressure and different working conditions.

-The body of this pump also provides the fluid flow path and helps to direct the fluid from the inlet to the outlet of the circulator pump, which is necessary for the optimal performance of the pump.
+The body of this pump also provides the fluid flow path and helps to direct the fluid from the inlet to the outlet of the circulatory pump, which is necessary for the optimal performance of the pump.

 The final piece, which is essential for installing any inline circulator pump on the return pipes of the heating system and the outgoing pipes of the cooling system in engine houses, is called the gear nut.

-The spool nut of each inline pump with the size of the diameter of the inlet and outlet pipes of the circulator pumps is installed on the sides of the pump on the corresponding pipe.
+The spool nut of each inline pump with the size of the diameter of the inlet and outlet pipes of the circulation pumps is installed on the sides of the pump on the corresponding pipe.

 In general, at each section of the heating system, by dividing kilocalories by 2500, the flowrate (GPM) or circulating water volume of the same section of the heating system is obtained (to calculate the diameter of the pipes and the required flowrate of the circulator pump).